yuanguozheng/coderyuan-image-server/README.md

 **OS**: Linux or macOS, not support Windows.

-**GraphicsMagick** or **ImageMagick**:

-Download and install [GraphicsMagick](http://www.graphicsmagick.org/) or [ImageMagick](http://www.imagemagick.org/).
-In Mac OS X, you can simply use [Homebrew](http://mxcl.github.io/homebrew/) and do:

-    brew install imagemagick
-    brew install graphicsmagick

-If you want WebP support with ImageMagick, you must add the WebP option:
+**libvips**:

+macOS:

-    brew install imagemagick --with-webp
+    brew install vips

-On CentOS:

-    sudo yum install GraphicsMagick
-    sudo yum install ImageMagick
+Linux:

+Building from sources is suggested.

+Please follow the documents on libvips officical site. https://www.libvips.org/install.html

+Image converting will not available while libvips has not been installed or lacking some format support.

 ## Features:

 ### Image Transmit Service:

-Parsing HTTP request's headers, according to **Accepts**, response a PNG/JPG/GIF image or WebP image (if file existed) automaticly.
+Parsing HTTP request's headers, according to **Accepts**, response a PNG/JPG/GIF image or WebP/HEIC/AVIF image (if file existed) automaticly.

 #### Chrome: